Last Updated on

 Nepal is a beautiful country that has a lot to offer in terms of history, art, natural beauty and biodiversity.
 Traveling to Nepal means experiencing a fascinating culture, a wonderful trip that thousands of people from all over the world pursue every year.
 In 2016, it made my personal top ten travel wishlist.
 It is as rich in culture as it is in its abundance of the cerulean Himalayas and natural quintessence.
 Nepal is home to many of the world’s tallest mountain peaks- including Mount Everest, the highest mountain on the planet – for many the main reason to travel to Nepal.
 No matter if you plan to do the popular Everest Base Camp trek or to explore Nepal beyond Everest, read on for the ten best Nepal travel tips for an easy and convenient travel experience.

-- Carry Nepali Currency
+2 Carry Nepali Currency

-- Safety and Insurance
+6 Safety and Insurance

-It is best to be insured while travelling anywhere, and Nepal is no exception.
+It is best to be insured while traveling anywhere, and Nepal is no exception.
 Nepal is a safe place to travel for the most part, but still- group trekking is advised for solo female travelers.
 It is also a safety precaution to register with your local embassy while in Kathmandu.
 Having travel insurance is a reassurance, and it is also mandatory to have it while partnering up with most major travel agencies of the country as well.
 It is also important to make sure that the travel insurance covers all of the options, like Helicopter rescue and emergency evacuation while you are trekking/hiking in Nepal.

-- Festivals and Celebrations
+7 Festivals and Celebrations in Nepal